 Today’s customers are increasingly motivated to help others connect with the brands that resonate with them.
 According to the 2018 Customer Experience (CX) Index by Sitel Group, 49% of U.S. consumers are willing to share a positive customer experience or review on social media, while 30% would leave a negative review.
-One bad experience is all it takes to make or break a customer relationship.
-Nearly three-quarters (74%) of those surveyed also say they would stop doing business with a company as a result of poor customer service — and 50% have already done so.

 A study from BrightLocal found that customers read an average of 10 online reviews before deciding to trust a business, and 91% of 18- to 34-year-olds trust online reviews as much as personal recommendations.
 The same study reveals that 57% of consumers will only use a business if it has four or more stars — proof that just a few customer opinions can tip the scale in favor of or against your brand.

 In this new maze of constant sharing on numerous outlets — so many voices at one time —businesses are now challenged to not only pinpoint where the voices are coming from and what they’re saying, but to lasso them all into a central location and glean insights.
 Finding the voice of the customer in the digital economy and knowing how to make this data meaningful will change the way businesses compete to stay alive.

 The Voice of the Customer, or VoC, is a process by which feedback is collected about the experiences customers have with products and services, as well as their preferences for future interactions.
 VoC data collection through social media, surveys and interviews is a common way to start a dialogue with customers — and the majority of today’s businesses already have VoC programs in place.